vortex2jm/tic-tac-toe-assembly_x86/README.md

 ## Tic tac toe - assembly x86_16 :construction:

+## Instructions
 ### How to run
+This program should be executed in Windows using DosBox environment

  - Compile **main.asm** using NASM as we did on the labs:
 ```
 nasm main